digitalnames/reseller/README.md

 2. On the navigation bar, click on "Settings".

-3. Look for the section labeled as "Admin Settings.
+3. Look for the section labeled as "Admin Settings".

 4. Find the form field labeled as "Digital Name Price", fill in your desired price.